 Hi!
-We're Melissa and Sean Bramble, and Hermit Thrush Hill is our small
+We're Melissa and Sean Bramble, and Hermit Thrush Hill (now at

-homestead.
-Our goal is to approach self-sustainability while maintaining
+goal is to approach self-sustainability while maintaining breeding groups of

-breeding groups of as many appropriate heritage breeds of livestock as
+as many appropriate heritage breeds of livestock as possible.
+Through

 We started Hermit Thrush Hill because we believe that the industrial